danbikle/js4/README.md

 Additionally we make use of sophisticated libraries to transform basic JavaScript knowledge into useful applications: jQuery, Vue.js, and D3.js.

+Finally we teach you how to deploy your JavaScript applications to Heroku (for $0) so billions of people can see your work.

 If time permits, we will cover the use of JavaScript and JSON to interact with MongoDB which can be used to store vast amounts of data on the internet.